11 Great Tips for DIY Car Body Repair

 Acquire High Quality Filler and a Mixing Board

 When it comes to taking stock of a dent and working on a repair, proper lighting is very important.
-Make sure your garage is brightly light with strong lights that easily illuminate every plane and crack before you begin to work.
+Make sure your garage is brightly light with strong lights that easily illuminate every plane and crack before you begin auto body work.
 We have a guide on choosing the best LED lights for car body repair, too!

 For the Best Results, Get a Compressor and Paint Sprayer